Read this article to find out more about sales influencer Grant Cardone’s seven simple tips to help you improve your sales follow up technique.

 While many blame laziness, the culprit behind inconsistent follow-up is that many sales reps simply don’t know what to do or what to say.

-Grant shared seven simple tips to improve sales rep follow up:
+Grant is a big believer in the power of follow-ups, so he shared seven simple tips to improve sales rep follow up:

 Far too many sales professionals wait too long to follow up and between follow-ups.
 InsideSales.com research has found that when sales reps respond within five minutes of an inquiry versus 30 minutes, they get a 21x uplift in qualifications.